 We pride ourselves on having excellent staff and team leaders, who have worked with us for many years – that’s why our trips are so popular!
 In Kenya we have a comprehensive set-up of suitably qualified and experienced people who have proven their skills and ability in the field over many years.

-Cyrus Maina is our main Guide on Mount Kenya and he has been leading our climbs for over a decade now, all the porters we use are from the Tigithi/Naro Moru region of Mount Kenya and we have built up a reliable and strong team of porters, cooks and assistant guides over the years.
+Cyrus Maina is our main Guide on Mount Kenya and he has been leading our climbs for well over a decade now, all the staff we use are from the Tigithi/Naro Moru region of Mount Kenya and we have built up a reliable and strong team of porters, cooks and assistant guides over the years.

 Firstly I would like to say a huge thank you for helping to organise a fantastic trip to Mount Kenya!
 It really was an unforgettable trip and we all hugely enjoyed it!
 The organisation of the whole trip was faultless and I was so impressed with everyone I have met here from AA.
 Kelly is a fantastic guy and he looked after us all so well.
 He is such a wonderful asset to the organisation.
 His ability to remain positive and smiley even at the bleakest moments was impressive!!
 Cyrus was also fantastic and we couldn't have asked for a better guide, along with the brilliant team of porters, not forgetting the fantastic cook.
 He fed us very very well!
 So thank you very much to everyone who helped make the trip so successful and enjoyable.
 I know Kevin is already planning a trip for next year!!